-Record the dollar amount of the total (Item 2) fertilizer expense that was for the Rice or Soybean enterprise.
+Record the dollar amount of the total (Item 2) nutrient and fertilizer expense that was for the wheat or organic wheat enterprise.

-Item 3 - Agricultural Chemicals
+Item 3 - Agricultural Chemicals or Biocontrols

-Chemical expenses are recorded as a line item in most record books (and the IRS 1040F).
+Chemical and biocontrol expenses are recorded as a line item in most record books (and the IRS 1040F).
 Include crop, livestock, dairy, poultry, and general farm use chemicals.